isa/build-light-indicator/README.md

 Pass as many as build types to the script to check.
 You might wanna put this script into the cron to do periodic checking..

     sudo python delcom.py bt1 bt2 bt7

+or

+    sudo python delcom.py all

+In second case though, you gotta edit the api url to enter ur project id.
+I don't have time to make it generic atm.